 Consider Assistance From Herbal Medicine

 When considering taking herbs for anxiety and stress, it is best to discuss with a healthcare practitioner, especially if you are taking any pharmaceutical medications.
-Some herbal remedies that might be recommended include:
+Helpful herbal allies include:

 - Xiao Yao San, Stress Free Formula.
 Chinese herbal medicine has known moving stagnant energy, or Qi, is key to reducing stress.
 This can help with anxiety, sleep, irregular bowel movements and tight neck and shoulders